alvropena/alvropena/README.md

 ### Alvaro Peña

+- I'm a Full Stack Software Engineer.
+- I work at Axeom.
 - I was born and raised in Lima, Peru in May 2001.
-- In Jan 2024, I transferred to CSUEB and moved to San Francisco.
+- In Jan 2024, I moved to San Francisco to complete my BSc Economics at Cal State, East Bay.
-- My major is Economics, but I work as a ML engineer.

 Feel free to connect with me on [X](https://twitter.com/alvropenaa).